Futurology (album): Release

-Futurology was released on 7 July 2014.
-It was released in standard and deluxe versions and also on vinyl.
+Futurology was released on 7 July 2014; it was released in standard and deluxe versions and also on vinyl.

 The standard edition contains all the thirteen tracks of the album, while the deluxe version contains all the demos from thirteen songs from the record, plus three new tracks: "Blistered Mirrors", "Empty Motorcade" and "The Last Time I Saw Paris", which most of the lyrics are in French.
 In Japan the band released bonus tracks, which includes "Antisocialmanifesto" and "Kodawari", live versions from the O2 Arena performance were also available, "Ocean Spray" and "You Love Us" were the two songs featured on the Japanese version.

 Futurology entered the Official Record Store Chart at number 1, outselling Ed Sheeran's x, and the official UK Album Chart at number 2, the highest new entry on the chart, selling approximately 20,000 copies in its first week.

-The album remained in the Top 40 in the UK for 3 weeks, something that Rewind the Film didn't manage to do.
+The album remained in the Top 100 in the UK for 6 weeks (with 3 of those weeks in the Top 40), something that Rewind the Film didn't manage to do.
 The album reached number 8 in Ireland and also charted within the Top 40 in Finland, Germany, Greece, Czech Republic, Denmark and Japan.
 The album peaked and debuted at number 18 on the European Charts, for sales all over Europe, the album sold above 30.000 copies in the European mainland in the first week.
 Since it has been release the album has sold more than 50.000 copies in the UK.

 The band promoted the album with a tour around the UK and Europe from March to May 2014, they also made appearances in festivals like T in the Park in Scotland and Glastonbury Festival in the summer.